Skip to main content

 How do you avoid bad offshore Flutter development experiences?

-Three rules: never hire the cheapest option, always run a paid trial (1-2 weeks), and never share your full codebase before establishing trust.
+Three rules: never hire the cheapest option, always run a paid pilot sprint (1-2 weeks), and never share your full codebase before establishing trust.
 Get three client references and actually call them.
-Check Clutch and Upwork reviews for verified feedback.
+Check Clutch and client references for verified feedback.
 Start with a small project and scale after proving quality.

 GET STARTED